tc39/how-we-work/host.md

 ### Meeting Technology
 1. Whiteboards and markers
+1. Provide nametags.
+This helps note takers and new members.
+Pre-printed ones are not necessary.
+Attendees can fill out their own.
 1. Some sort of telepresence/video conferencing system is required.
 Please ensure the system is in working order and you know how to use it.